People want to feel happy at work. This isn’t breaking news, and in fact, we’ve written about employee happiness a lot on this blog.

 Confidentiality offers extra peace of mind to employees.
 Since privacy is a key component of these services, employees don’t need to worry that their personal information is being shared with their employer.

 One example of this type of service is Talkspace.
-Justworks offers access to Talkspace to our employees.
 This platform provides secure and anonymous online therapy, where users can access confidential help from professionals, any time of day.

 Aside from these more formalized benefits and perks related to mental health, there are other ways you can support employees in this area.
-These ideas can help to create a culture of positivity around mental health in the workplace, reducing the stigma and instilling a compassionate environment.
+These strategies can help to create a culture of positivity around mental health in the workplace by reducing the stigma and instilling a compassionate environment.

 One way is to simply encourage employees to develop healthy strategies for coping with work stresses.
 This can start right in the office.
 Maybe you can build a zen room — a quiet space in the office that is off-limits for phone calls and chit chat.
 Outfit it with comfy furniture, plants, and soft lighting, and offer it as a space where workers can come to relax in relative peace and calm.

 Meditation is also a great tool for coping with stress.
-Try reserving a conference room once a week for a recurring meditation hour.
-People can attend as often as they’re able.
+Try reserving a conference room once a week for a recurring meditation hour that people can attend as often as they’re able.
+Or create a meditation room that people can book to meditate in private.
 If your budget allows, you could also consider offering employees discounts on meditation apps, like Headspace, which provides hundreds of themed guided meditation sessions.

 How Justworks Can Help